2017–18 UCLA Bruins men's basketball team

 The 2017–18 UCLA Bruins men's basketball team represented the University of California, Los Angeles during the 2017–18 NCAA Division I men's basketball season.
 The Bruins were led by fifth-year head coach Steve Alford and played their home games at Pauley Pavilion as members in the Pac-12 Conference.
 They finished the season 21–12, 11–7 in Pac-12 play to finish in a three-way tie for third place.

 The Bruins opened their new practice facility, the Mo Ostin Basketball Center.
-They defeated Stanford in the quarterfinals of the Pac-12 tournament to advance to the semifinals where they lost to Arizona.
+They defeated Stanford in the quarterfinals of the Pac-12 tournament to advance to the semifinals, where they lost to Arizona.
 They received an at-large bid to the NCAA tournament, where they lost 65–58 in the First Four to St. Bonaventure for the Bonnies' first tournament win in 48 years.
-It was the first time in UCLA's history that they had been relegated to a First Four play-in game.
-It was the first time in the school's four tournament appearances under Alford that they did not advance to the Sweet 16.
+This was the first time in UCLA's history that they had been relegated to a First Four play-in game.
+This was the first time in the school's four tournament appearances under Alford that they did not advance to the Sweet 16.